 We require transcripts from your undergraduate institution/s and any institutions where you have pursued graduate studies to-date.
-Unofficial versions (scanned, copied) are acceptable for the purposes of reviewing your application.
+Unofficial versions (scanned/copied) are acceptable for the purposes of reviewing your application.
 However, we will require official transcripts before we can formally admit you.
 Inherent in your transcripts are your grade point averages (GPAs).
 We realize that these vary from school to school and country to country.
-The LSU Graduate School requires a GPA of 3.0.
+The LSU Graduate School requires a GPA of 3.0 on a 4.0 scale.
 If your GPA is slightly lower than 3.0 but all other aspects of your application are strong, we can petition to have you admitted on academic probation.
 You will come off probation, providing you achieve a 3.0 GPA during your first semester at LSU.

 We require 3 letters from people with whom you have interacted professionally, known in an organization, taken a class, or performed research.
 You should enter the names and contact details of the people and the system will request a letter.
 You should have discussed your graduate school plans with these people, so that they are prepared to receive this request and have agreed to write on your behalf.
 Unlike many schools we do not have a form to fill out.
 Instead, ask these people to address the following: